go-clang/gen/README.md

 > **Please note**, since we generate the whole binding anew we do not need the old commits and thus just throw them away.

-### Update branches with a new go-clang-gen version (VM)
+### Update branches with a new `go-clang/gen` version (VM)

-If `go-clang-gen` changes its generation output, all branches need to be updated which is basically just updating for a new Clang version.
+If the `go-clang-gen` command changes its generation output, all branches need to be updated which is basically just updating for a new Clang version.

 # License